 The lord of the first day of the new year is considered the lord of the whole year.
 In 2023, the 22nd day is Wednesday, and the lord of Wednesday is Lord Mercury.
 Therefore, the god of this new year is Mercury.

 This year Ugadi will be celebrated on Wednesday, March 22, 2023.
 The preparations for Ugadi start a week in advance.
-People clean and repair their homes, buy new clothes and other essential items for the festival.
+People clean and repair their homes and buy new clothes and other essential items for the festival.
 People bathe before sunrise and decorate the entrance and windows with mango leaves.

 About Mango Leaves: